The U.S. Will Registry Named Logo

 In some cases, the executor may be unable to carry out the duties of their position.
 In this case, the beneficiaries named in the will have the right to petition the court to name a replacement.
 It is important to note that beneficiaries do not have the right to dictate how the executor carries out their duties.
 The beneficiary should speak directly to the executor to try and resolve any dissatisfaction with the way the will is being carried out.
 If this fails, the beneficiary may choose to petition the court.

-Cons of an Executor being a Beneficiary
+Cons of an Executor Being a Beneficiary

 An executor can be a beneficiary.
 This may not be ideal.
 While the executor has the legal right to claim any assets that are specifically named in the will, this puts other beneficiaries at a disadvantage.
 The rest of the beneficiaries may have been expecting to receive a larger share of the estate.
 Nonetheless, it is possible for an executor to also be a beneficiary.